 The first documented Filipino to settle in Texas was Francisco Flores from Cebu in 1822.
 Undocumented Filipinos may have settled in Texas during the era of the Manila Galleon trade from 1565 to 1815.

 1763 – The Saint Malo settlement

-Early settlers in the swamp of St. Malo, Louisiana, in the 1700s were Filipinos.
-A group of Filipino sailors jumped from a boat that was unloading cargo in the bay area.
+Early settlers in the swamp of St. Malo, Louisiana, in the 1700s, were Filipinos.
+A group of Filipino sailors jumped from a boat unloading cargo in the bay area.
 They fled towards a cypress swamp.